 The committee chair shall preside at each committee meeting, and shall ensure the meeting is conducted effectively and efficiently, with timely follow up of issues.
-The committee chair shall arrange for an alternate in his/her absences.
+The committee chair shall arrange for an alternate in their absence.

-All Committees shall hold an in-camera session without management present as a regular feature of each Committee meeting.
+All Committees shall hold in-camera sessions without management present as a regular feature of each Committee meeting.